songlab-cal/CherryML/README.md

 - FastCherries is a drop-in replacement for FastTree which speeds up the tree estimation step of CherryML by 10-100x.
 - SiteRM is an extension of the LG model that allows for a *different* rate matrix for each site of the MSA.

-We provide a Python API for SiteRM; please refer to the section "[SiteRM/FastCherries: Python API](#sitermfastcherries-python-api)".
+We provide a Python API for SiteRM/FastCherries; please refer to the section "[SiteRM/FastCherries: Python API](#sitermfastcherries-python-api)".

 # Citation